Posted by Laura | April 9, 2015

 I am a full-time expressionist painter with a surrealist edge.
 I paint urban landscapes and personify buildings so they look like the people who live in them.

+My creative superpower is using colour, caricature, and pareidolia to exaggerate familiar scenes and squeeze out their essence.
 I render our urban landscape with a blend of caricature and idealism.
 I make buildings look like living things and my stylized distortion of architecture often represents the people who inhabit the buildings and neighbourhoods.

 The vivid colours and implied instability create a whimsical view of the city that seems as happy as most of us wish we were.
 I’ve learned that you can’t control the world but you can interpret it so I choose to emphasize the color and character and electricity of life.
 My hope is that those who like my work get a jolt of familiarity.

 I grew up in a pulp mill town in BC’s interior.
 My art teachers were often exasperated because I wanted to go by instinct, which means I am mostly self-taught.
 The stereotype of the starving artist combined with the 80’s recession scared me away from art and steered me towards Vancouver where I got a degree in English and studied practical things like Computer Science, Finance, and Marketing.
 I still painted but my poor roommates had to put up with a lot of somewhat gothic subject matter over the years.
 With every new painting I hung on the wall, they’d tactfully suggest that I should get some fresh air and sunshine.
 Painting was my way of working out frustration at a world I couldn’t control.